thegetty/quire-docs/content/resources/install-pc.md

     2. Download and install **Node.js** and **npm** at https://nodejs.org/en/download/.
 Make sure you get the LTS version of Node.js, npm will be installed during the same process.
 The Windows installer will be downloaded, just open it and a setup wizard screen will guide you through the process.

     3. Download **Prince** for Windows.
-You would download either the 32-bit installer or the 64-bit installer depending on your processor.
+You would download either the 32-bit installer or the 64-bit installer depending on your operating system.
 To install Prince you can follow the instructions at their site: https://www.princexml.com/doc-install/#windows

     4. Open **PowerShell** (that should be installed by default in your Windows computer) and run it as administrator.
 To do so, right click on the icon and select "run as administrator" from the context menu.
 Then once you get the administrator PowerShell window, type the following command: